ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 * {{problem-json}} clarifies how multiple problems should be treated
 * {{extension}} reserves a prefix for future standards-defined object members
 * {{type}} provides guidance for using type URIs that cannot be dereferenced
-* {{field}} allows problem details to be communicated in an HTTP header or trailer field

 # Acknowledgements